DETAILED ACTION

 Regarding claim 1, Tourapis discloses a method (paragraph [53], Tourapis discloses element 104 is an encoder for executing a method of encoding point cloud data) comprising:

-encoding an attribute of the one or more points of the point cloud data (paragraph [53], Tourapis discloses encoding or compressing attribute information of a point cloud data),
+encoding an attribute of the point of the point cloud data (paragraph [53], Tourapis discloses encoding or compressing attribute information of a point cloud data),

-wherein the encoding the attribute includes generating levels of detail of the one or more points (paragraph [57], Tourapis discloses LODs (level of details) are generated for point cloud data, and paragraph [151], Tourapis discloses encoder for generating compressed attribute information that includes LOD information as illustrated in fig.8), and
+wherein the encoding the attribute includes generating a level of detail (paragraph [57], Tourapis discloses LODs (level of details) are generated for point cloud data, and paragraph [151], Tourapis discloses encoder for generating compressed attribute information that includes LOD information as illustrated in fig.8), and

-Tourapis does not disclose encoding a geometry representing a position of one or more points of point cloud data based on an octree including nodes including one or more levels including the point cloud data.
-However, Lasserre teaches encoding a geometry representing a position of one or more points of point cloud data based on an octree including nodes including one or more levels including the point cloud data (paragraph [123], Lasserre discloses the encoding of octree structures for representing a geometry of points for a point cloud, wherein the octree structure comprises leaf nodes, and paragraph [171], in fig.6, Lasserre discloses that octree structure can be subdivided into multiple nodes, and paragraph [172], Lasserre discloses that the nodes can comprise multiple depths or levels, with “depth 1”, “depth 2”, etcetera, and paragraph [234], Lasserre discloses that octree-based structure comprises nodes that includes depth levels for representing point cloud data).
+Tourapis does not disclose encoding a geometry representing a position of a point of point cloud data based on an octree including nodes including the point cloud data.
+However, Lasserre teaches encoding a geometry representing a position of a point of point cloud data based on an octree including nodes including the point cloud data (paragraph [123], Lasserre discloses the encoding of octree structures for representing a geometry of points for a point cloud, wherein the octree structure comprises leaf nodes, and paragraph [171], in fig.6, Lasserre discloses that octree structure can be subdivided into multiple nodes, and paragraph [172], Lasserre discloses that the nodes can comprise multiple depths or levels, with “depth 1”, “depth 2”, etcetera, and paragraph [234], Lasserre discloses that octree-based structure comprises nodes that includes depth levels for representing point cloud data).
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Tourapis and Lasserre together as a whole for permitting high coding efficiency of point cloud data (Lasserre’s paragraph [22]).

 Regarding claim 8, Tourapis discloses a method (paragraph [53], Tourapis discloses element 116 is a decoder for executing a method of decoding point cloud data) comprising: